EndrDragon44/SusChatOfficial/Intructions_For_New_Coders/README.md

 # SusChatOfficial
 This is a project not made to be popular.
 It is a social media that we work on in our free time.
 We are the first 7th graders to ever make a social media.
-If you have questions, or comments, goto the forum on the repo page.
+If you have questions, or comments, goto the forum on the repo page, or email us.
 # What we need
 We need programmers who can help set up PHP, Server-side-hosting for send messages to all users on the site, and HTML designers.
 # Help us